Doc McKinney

-Martin "Doc" McKinney (born August 27, 1971) is a Canadian-American record producer and songwriter.
+Martin "Doc" McKinney (born August 27, 1971) is a Grammy award winning Canadian-American record producer and songwriter.
 He was formerly one half of the duo (now solo act) Esthero.
 McKinney is widely credited with developing The Weeknd's sound as well as producing his mixtapes House of Balloons and Thursday; and executive producing and producing the majority of his third album Starboy (2016), which earned McKinney the 2016 Grammy Award for Best Urban Contemporary Album.

 Life and career

 Born in Canada and raised in Minneapolis, McKinney was exposed to the Twin Cities indie scene.
 During his adolescent years, McKinney played in various punk rock and hip hop based groups.
 While the cities' most influential contributions came out of the 1980s, McKinney was immersed in the music scene of that decade.

 McKinney settled in Toronto in 1994, as an aspiring producer.
 McKinney was introduced to Jenny Bea Englishman – now known as "Esthero" – which led him to becoming one half of the then duo.
 The introduction was headed up by then EMI Publishing President, Michael McCarty.
 After producing and writing all the music to their entire breakthrough album Breath From Another, McKinney left the group and Esthero kept the groups name and became a solo act.
 She remained with Sony until 2000 when she was released from contract and went on to sign with Warner/Reprise where she was ultimately released again from the contract.
 McKinney went on to produce Res – and co writing her critically acclaimed album, HowIDo, alongside Santi White (Santigold).
 McKinney has since worked with Santi White (Santigold) on various projects, including her 2008 release of her Solid Gold Mixtape.

 Since then, McKinney has had the opportunity to work with Sting, Drake, Kelis, Dr. Dre, G-Love, Raphael Saadiq, Mary J. Blige, Sinéad O'Connor, Alice Smith, Amanda Blank, Trouble Andrew, Ali Shaheed Muhammad (A Tribe Called Quest), Hawksley Workman as well as Latin artists Belinda, RBD and Debi Nova.